Bira/octopus-carnival/_drafts/wir-mm-4e-ooze.md

 ## The Numbers

 Oozes are Natural Beasts of varying size, with the Blind and Ooze keywords.
-As you might expec, they're blind and have some sort of blindsight or tremorsense they use to perceive their surroundings.
+They always have some sort of blindsight or tremorsense they use to perceive their surroundings.

 The Monster Vault adds an **Ooze** trait that all of its versions have, which allows them to ignore all penalties for squeezing.
 Normally, while a character squeezes past an opening smaller than themselves, they move at half speed, grant combat advantage, and attack at a -5 penalty.
 Oozes ignore all of that.
+I think the Ooze keyword implies the same rules for the MM oozes, it's just less explicit.

 ### Ochre Jelly (Both)